Israel-Laguan/evo-crypter/README.md

 Please see `docs/MUTATIONS.md` for instructions on adding new mutation functions.

 For more detailed information on contributing, coding style, etc. please see the docs folder

+**Docker Support:**

+This project now supports Docker for building and running the application in a consistent environment across different platforms (Linux, macOS, Windows).
+The `docker-compose.yml` file defines services for development, testing, staging, and production.

+**Multi-platform Support:**

+The use of Docker allows us to easily build and test `evo-crypter` on multiple platforms without needing a complex matrix in the GitHub Actions workflows.
+The Dockerfile creates a base image with the necessary dependencies and then builds the application within the container.

 ## License